ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/10_overview.rst

 In this segment you are able to name the Master Configuration.
 In our example it is called *MasterConfiguratioNo1*.

-Path settings
+Path Settings
 """""""""""""

 .. image:: gui_user_guide/_static/images/plugin/project/pathSettings.png

 The next step is path settings.
 These will change depending on where your openPASS.exe is located.
 In the screen shot above the openPASS.exe is located at ``C:/OpenPASS``.
 For easier use of this tutorial it is recommended to save the Demo Folder in ``C:/`` and name it *OpenPASS*.
 On to the settings.
 As you can see three paths need to be set.
 The library comes with openPASS.
 There are plans to remove the option for the user to set the library path, but at this moment there is still the option to change it, although this is not recommended.
 The Slave Path references the OpenPassSlave.exe, the file to execute the slave.
 If you are using the provided Demo, there is no need for you to change it.
 The only path you need to set is the path of the Configuration Files.
 In the Demo it will be located at [directory of openPASS.exe]/configs, so in this case it would be C:/OpenPASS/configs.

-Simulation Output settings
+Simulation Output Settings
 """"""""""""""""""""""""""

 .. image:: gui_user_guide/_static/images/plugin/project/simOutputSettings.png